The EYFS Progress Check at 24 to 36 months

 The EYFS Progress Check at age 2 years

-It is a legal requirement of the Early Years Foundation Stage (EYFS) that if your child attends a nursery or other early years setting that the nursery carry out a so called Two Year Progress Check between the ages of 24 to 36 months.
+It is a legal requirement of the Early Years Foundation Stage (EYFS) that, if your child attends a nursery or other early years setting, they carry out a Two Year Progress Check between the ages of 24 to 36 months.

-Practitioners must review their progress, and provide parents and/or carers with a short written summary of their child’s development in the three prime learning and development areas of: Personal, Social and Emotional Development; Physical Development; and Communication and Language;.
-This progress check must identify the child’s strengths, and any areas where the child’s progress is less than expected.
+Practitioners must review their progress, and provide parents/carers with a short written summary of their child’s development in the three prime learning and development areas of: Personal, Social and Emotional Development; Physical Development; and Communication and Language.
+This progress check must identify the child’s strengths and any areas where the child’s progress is less than expected.
 We gather this information by observing your child over a period of a few weeks.

 The progress check has been introduced to enable earlier identification of development needs so that additional support can be put into place.
-If there are significant emerging concerns, or an identified special educational need or disability, the statutory requirement states that we should develop a targeted plan to support the child’s future learning and development involving parents and/or carers and other professionals.
+If there are significant emerging concerns, or an identified special educational need or disability, the statutory requirement states that we should develop a targeted plan to support the child’s future learning and development involving parents/carers and other professionals.

 The Healthy Child Programme Review at age 2 to 2 1/2 years

 Health Visitors must also carry out a review of all children age 2 to 2 ½ years as part of The Healthy Child Programme which is the universal public health programme for all children and families.
-This review is a health focused review incorporating a review of child development, including social and emotional wellbeing.
+This is a health focused review incorporating child development, including social and emotional wellbeing.

 The Integrated Review at age 2 to 2 ½ years

-It may be that you will have completed your Integrated Review before your child joins the nursery; in the current pandemic, these are being completed remotely by the Children’s Centre Teachers and Health Visitors.
-If you have not completed an Integrated Review before your child joins the nursery – we will discuss this with you and arrangements will be made with you to do so safely according to our risk assessment.
+It may be that you will have completed your Integrated Review before your child joins the nursery, if not we will discuss this with you and make arrangements for this to take place.

-A really useful guide to your child’s learning and development in the early years foundation stage is the What to Expect Next guide produced by Action 4 Children in association with the Department of Education.
+A really useful guide to your child’s learning and development in the Early Years Foundation Stage is the What to Expect, When? guide produced by Action 4 Children in association with the Department of Education.